-Among the various sports were cards of baseball, basketball, football (initially played as rugby but changing more to American football by the early part of the 1900s), and hockey players.
+Among the various sports were cards of baseball, basketball, football, and hockey players.
 The football cards can also be considered rugby cards by some collectors.
 Printed in Canada, obviously the dominant sport of these included is hockey.
 However, the basketball cards (of various Canadian players) included are some of the only ones in the pre-war card era.
 Other sports included are boxing, tennis, golf, and wrestling, among others like cricket, lacrosse, horse racing, swimming/diving, cycling, track and field, and rowing.

 One important note with respect to the sports is that several of the athletes played more than one sport.
 So, while they may be classified as a specific sport below in various checklists, it is quite possible to classify them as a different type of athlete.
 Several athletes are found in both series as well.

 The coupons or ‘stubs’ at the bottom of the cards offered a ‘valuable prize’ in exchange to a collector who completed a set and mailed them in to the company.

 The coupon portion solved a problem of sorts for the candy companies.
 Often, collectors were forced to surrender their cards in order to receive a prize.
 Sometimes, the cards were returned but if so, they usually were given back with some sort of redemption marking, such as a hole punch.
 By attaching a coupon, collectors could keep their cards and still participate in a redemption.
 This is similar to what was done for the V49 Lowney’s Chocolate set, another Canadian chocolates issue.

 But what was the prize?
 That mystery, to my knowledge, remains unsolved.
 Around the same time, Dominion Chocolate produced a series of jungle/animal themed cards in their Jungle Land and Dominion Swiss Style cake products sold for five and ten cents.
 Those cards also offered a prize for a complete set but did not specify what it was.